MicrosoftDocs/windows-itpro-docs/windows/manage/appv-deploying-microsoft-office-2010-wth-appv.md

-## Creating Office 2010 App-V 5.1 using the sequencer
+## Creating Office 2010 App-V using the sequencer

-Sequencing Office 2010 is one of the main methods for creating an Office 2010 package on App-V 5.1.
-Microsoft has provided a detailed recipe through a Knowledge Base article.
-To create an Office 2010 package on App-V 5.1, refer to the following link for detailed instructions:
+Sequencing Office 2010 is one of the main methods for creating an Office 2010 package on App-V. Microsoft has provided a detailed recipe through a Knowledge Base article.
+To create an Office 2010 package on App-V, refer to the following link for detailed instructions:

 [How To Sequence Microsoft Office 2010 in Microsoft Application Virtualization 5.0](http://go.microsoft.com/fwlink/p/?LinkId=330676)

-## Creating Office 2010 App-V 5.1 packages using package accelerators
+## Creating Office 2010 App-V packages using package accelerators

-Office 2010 App-V 5.1 packages can be created through package accelerators.
+Office 2010 App-V packages can be created through package accelerators.
 Microsoft has provided package accelerators for creating Office 2010 on Windows 10, Windows 8 and Windows 7.
 To create Office 2010 packages on App-V using Package accelerators, refer to the following pages to access the appropriate package accelerator:

 -   [App-V 5.0 Package Accelerator for Office Professional Plus 2010 – Windows 8](http://go.microsoft.com/fwlink/p/?LinkId=330677)